Family Faith Formation

 All families are warmly welcomed to join A Family of Faith this fall!
 Family of Faith replaces the traditional Sunday School Program encouraging and equipping you to live and teach your children the Catholic Faith at home.
 With one adult meeting and one family meeting each month, this program will give you all the knowledge and tools you need to bring your children up in the Faith.

-To register your family, view a video by Kendra or see the calendar for A Family of Faith, please find the links below:
+To register your family or see the calendar for A Family of Faith, please find the links below:

 Why Family Faith Formation is Important: